 How to promote your music on Soundcloud

 Soundcloud has made its name as a hub for independent artists.
 It’s the go-to platform for testing out new sounds, finding collaborators, and growing a grassroots fanbase.
 But with 175 million users globally every month, it’s far from a niche service.
-Here are some tips for on how to promote your music on Soundclound.
+Here’s some tips for how to promote your music on Soundclound.

 Engage fans with your waveform

 When you think of Soundcloud, you think of the waveform.
 It’s that automatically generated visualization of the music you share to the platform.
 Not only does it look cool, it gives fans the chance to leave comments at particular moments of a track.
 And you can do the same!
 This makes it great for engaging your fans and getting feedback on your music.

 Ask them what they think of a particular line, or tell them how you captured that special drum sound.
 This helps to build a real community by letting your listeners into your process.

 The way you tag your music is important.
 It’s how your music is found through search, and Soundcloud’s algorithm uses tags to recommend tracks to listeners.